 ROTC awards scholarships based on current degree standing.
 Each recipient must be 17-26 years old, meet physical standards, hold a 2.5 high school GPA, have a minimum 1000 SAT score, and agree to serve in the U.S. Army or reserves.

 Navy ROTC Nursing

 Midshipmen complete courses in naval science, maritime affairs, and leadership.
-Participants complete weekly drill instruction and two-week to four-week training periods during the summer.
-Upon graduation, nurses serve at least four years on active duty in the Navy Nurse Corps.
+Participants complete weekly drill instruction and training lasting 2-4 weeks during the summer.
+Upon graduation, nurses must serve at least four years of active duty in the Navy Nurse Corps.

-The Navy nursing scholarship is a competitive program that awards full tuition and fees, a book stipend, and a monthly living allowance.
-Recipients also receive Navy uniforms and textbooks and participate in three summer cruises.
+The Navy nursing scholarship awards full tuition and fees, a book stipend, and a monthly living allowance.
+Awardees receive Navy uniforms and textbooks and must participate in three summer cruises.
 Navy ROTC nursing students learn technical skills in hospital and clinical settings.

 Military Nursing Corps

 The Air Force Nursing Corps provides medical services to airmen and their families in clinical, hospital, and field settings.
 Many Air Force nurses work on base in state-of-the-art settings, while others work in evacuation units.

 As commissioned officers, nurses earn increased pay and benefits for specialized services.
 The Air Force offers technologically advanced training and career development opportunities that can lead to rewarding careers in military and civilian employment.